ibizaman/selfhostblocks/README.md

   - [ ] Move a few packages installed through network.nix into services.nix.
   - [ ] Use something else than `pass` to retrieve secrets.
 Or better, allow multiple options.
+  - [ ] Explain how to setup secret keys.